AdrikIvanov/CS_of_Qiau/README.txt

-AAb repository for computer science students of Qazvin Islamic Azad University.
+A repository for computer science students of Qazvin Islamic Azad University.